winitzki/scall/tutorial/programming_dhall.md

 That law was called a **free theorem** in the paper ["Theorems for free" by P. Wadler](https://people.mpi-sws.org/~dreyer/tor/papers/wadler.pdf).)

 The general formulation and proof of the parametricity theorem are beyond the scope of this book.
-For more details, see ["The Science of Functional Programming"](https://leanpub.com/sofp) by the same author.
+For more details, see "The Science of Functional Programming".
 In Appendix C of that book, the parametricity theorem is proved for fully parametric programs written in a subset of Dhall.
 (The relevant subset of Dhall excludes dependent type constructors or quantifiers for type-valued functions.
 For example, Leibniz equality types are not supported by the parametricity theorem, as they allow us to implement functions that do not work in the same way for all choices of type parameters.)